log4cplus

 platforms as it does on Windows with Visual Studio.
 With Visual Studio

-the %s specifier changes its meaning conveniently by printing
+the %s specifier changes its meaning by printing a wchar_t string

-wchar_t string when used with wprintf() and char strings when
+when used with wprintf() and a char string when used with

-used with printf().
-On the other hand, Unix–like platforms keeps
+printf().
+On the other hand, Unix-like platforms keep the meaning of

-the meaning of printing char strings when used with both wprintf()
+printing char strings when used with both wprintf() and

-and printf().
-It is necessary to use %ls (C99) specifier or %S
+printf().
+It is necessary to use the %ls (C99) specifier or the %S

 (SUSv2) specifier to print wchar_t strings on Unix-like platforms.

-The common ground for both platforms appears to be use of %ls and
+The common ground for both platforms appears to be using %ls and a

-wchar_t string to print strings with unmodified formatting string
+wchar_t string to print strings with an unmodified format string on

-argument on both Unix–like platforms and Windows.
-The conversion of
+both Unix-like platforms and Windows.
+The conversion of wchar_t back

-wchar_t back to char then depends on C locale.
+to char then depends on the C locale.

 Unsupported compilers and platforms